 Note how incredibly well the EVGA RTX 2080 Ti does in comparison to the 30 series GPUs!
-If you own one of these I really wouldn’t bother yourself with looking for a new GPU if you’re planning to only run iRacing.
+If you own one of these I really wouldn’t bother you with looking for a new GPU if you’re planning to only run iRacing.
 What an incredible card!
-This one needs a thermal pad replacement – it did get hotter than it should during the test and had it run for a long session I suspect the performance would have tailed off.

-EVGA do make great reference board graphics cards.
+EVGA has now stopped building GPUs which is an incredible shame as they’re so good.
+They really do make great reference board graphics cards.
 The EVGA GeForce RTX 3080 FTW3 ULTRA GAMING GPU performed quite well, although in the 3080 group, the Aorus beats it.

-If you can afford one, and you’re confident enough to carry out a thermal re-pad when GPU-Z reports crazy VRAM temps, buy a 3090 Founder’s Edition and sleep well at night.
-The FPS is amazing, and I’ve no doubt that with some time spent using Afterburner, you could squeeze a higher framerate than the results in my test.
+If you can afford one, and there’s one available, buy a 3090 ti Founder’s Edition and sleep well at night knowing you’ve probably bagged a bargain.
+The FPS out of the box is amazing, and I’ve no doubt that with some time spent using Afterburner, you could squeeze a higher framerate than the results in my test.
 If you’re a high-budget kind of driver, build a water-cooled rig with a Zotac 3090 ArcticStorm and *know* that you’ve got a real beast of a gaming PC.

-Obviously, the 3090 ti addresses the majority of issues the 3090 Founder’s Edition came with, notably, it runs cooler and offers around a 10% improvement in performance.
+Obviously, the 3090 ti addresses the majority of issues the 3090 Founder’s Edition came with, notably, it runs a great deal cooler and offers around a 10% improvement in performance.

 But, if you’re looking for a less expensive option, I really think a 3070 RTX ti is a great purchase, it’s the least expensive GPU on the list and runs iRacing brilliantly.
 If you turn grandstands and crowds off in iRacing but leave everything else maxed out, you’ll not notice a difference in FPS vs cards at twice the price.